Svetlanas

-Svetlanas are a Russian thrashcore and punk rock band formed in Moscow, Russia and based in Milan, Italy.
+Svetlanas are an Italian thrashcore and punk rock band formed in Milan, Italy.
 Its current lineup consists of Olga Svetlanas on lead vocals, Ricky on guitar, Steve on bass, and Diste, Olga's husband, on drums.
 Bassist Nick Oliveri frequently appears on the band's releases.

 History

 Svetlanas originated in Russia in 2009.
 Their self-titled debut album was released a year later in 2010.
 The lineup has changed since the formation of the band but has now remained constant, as of January 2018.